GoogleChromeLabs/ps-analysis-tool/README.md

 # Browsing Session Analysis

 The overall goal of [Privacy Sandbox](https://privacysandbox.com/) is to protect users' privacy online.
-This encompasses reducing cross-site and cross-app tracking.
-This is done by introducing [a new privacy model for the web](https://github.com/michaelkleber/privacy-model), making changes to how 3P cookies work, and providing developers the platform capabilities they need to build thriving digital businesses.
+This encompasses reducing cross-site and cross-app tracking during browsing sessions and beyond.
+A "browsing session" refers to the sequence of navigations a user follows over aperiod of time as they are actively engaging on the web, including activities like navigating through pages and sites, making transactions, submitting forms, or downloading content, performing web searches, and so on.

-The tool is designed to provide detailed information about cookie usage during **browsing sessions**, and shed light on the use and behavior of PS APIs.
-It provides capabilities for tracking and analyzing the cookies that are placed on the browser as you go through your browsing session, and it also provides context and knowledge access points to learn about 3P cookies and [Privacy Sandbox APIs](https://privacysandbox.com/open-web/#proposals-for-the-web).
-The goal is to help you answer questions such as:
+This tool aims at supporting the analysis of **browsing sessions** (t,  by shedding light on cookie usage and insights, and the use and behavior of PS APIs.
+The goal is to help answer questions such as:

 * How can I identify cookies being used on my site?
 * How can I tell what behaviors a third party cookie is tracking on my website or what it's being used for?